anoopmaddasseri/Scrcpy-Easy-Launcher/README.md

 ## Features

 - ✨Connect and Launch the target device with simple alias defined✨
-- Works with multiple device connected in the network
+- Works with multiple device connected in the same network

 ## Usage